 Moving back into the sitting position is as easy as pulling in on the adjustment levers and pushing down on the top until you’ve reached the bottom position.
 If you’re using a laptop, there’s no way to continue typing directly on it from the sitting position.
 The laptop is too high and too far away, so you’ll have to have an external keyboard and make use of the keyboard tray.

-The monitor’s best position is at the back of the desktop.
-But when you sit down, the desktop returns to its natural position and pulling out the keyboard tray (which pushes you even further away from the desk) will increase the distance between you and your monitor.
+If you’re using an external monitor, the best position for it when standing is at the back of the desktop.
+But when you sit down, the desktop returns to its natural position and the Varidesk keyboard tray pushes you farther away from the desk.
+This in turn increases the distance between you and your monitor.
 The best place we found for the monitor while in the sitting position was at the middle-front of the desktop.
 This means one extra step to make every time you move from sitting to standing and back again.

-We were really concerned at first glance that putting any weight on the front of the VariDesk in the standing position (using the desk as an anchor to type) would cause the desk – and everything on it – to topple over towards the user.
+We were really concerned at first glance that putting any weight on the front of the VariDesk in the standing position would cause the desk – and everything on it – to topple over towards the user.
 We were pleasantly surprised at just how sturdy the desk felt in this position once we tried it out.
 We tested a lot of weight on the front of the desk and it never felt like it was going to topple.
-The desk is well balanced, and you can probably see where those 40+lbs of weight come in handy.

-One thing that all the reviewers noticed during their testing of the VariDesk while in the standing position, however, is the transfer of typing vibration to the monitor, and their coffee cups (a standard test at WWW is the lateral stability “slosh” test).
-We couldn’t figure out any setup that would lessen this shakiness, and while not a huge issue, some may nevertheless find the light screen shake somewhat annoying.
-This is something you’ll just need to accept or get a separate monitor arm to keep the monitor isolated from your typing surface.
+One thing that all the reviewers noticed during their testing of the VariDesk while in the standing position, however, is the transfer of typing vibration to the monitor.
+We couldn’t figure out any setup that would lessen this shakiness, and while not a huge issue, some may nevertheless find the light screen shake annoying to the point of distraction.
+You’ll need to either accept this or get a separate monitor arm for your desk to keep the monitor isolated from your typing surface.
 Other products in this category have stabilizing mechanisms to minimize the shakes.

-The VariDesk is made by Gemmy, not the kind of vendor we’re used to seeing in this business.
-VariDesk started out as a pet project within the company better known for Halloween costumes, and is still not spun out as a truly separate entity.
+The VariDesk is made by Gemmy, a company that typically produces holiday decorations like inflatable Santas or skeletons with light-up eyes to put on your front lawn.
+VariDesk started out as a pet project within the company, and is still not spun out as a truly separate entity.
 This leads us to question their long-term commitment to this market.
-As fast as they came hurtling into the desktop riser category they’ve already been caught resting on their laurels as Ergo Desktop, Ergotron and others have stepped up their game with new and exciting offerings.
+As fast as they came hurtling into the desktop riser category they’ve already been caught resting on their laurels as more and more companies have stepped up their game with new and exciting offerings in this fast-growing (and increasingly competitive) product space.

-Overall this is a decent enough product that was designed for aesthetics and function.
-With a few things to consider – moving your monitors back and forth based on sitting/standing position, slight monitor shake while typing, giving up some desk space, and length of peripheral cables – it’s a pretty good deal for about half the price of the least expensive variable height (crank-up) desk you can buy.
+Overall this is a decent enough product that was designed for function more than aesthetics.
+With a few things to consider – moving your monitors back and forth based on sitting/standing position, monitor shake while typing, giving up desk space, and length of peripheral cables – it’s not a bad deal.
+Varidesk remains the low cost leader of desktop risers.

-However, the biggest drawback of the design that other products in this category don’t suffer from is this: when we go from sitting to standing most of us find that we like a little greater distance between the keyboard and the monitor.
-On the Kangaroo and Ergotron WorkFit products monitor height and keyboard height are separately controlled, which turns out to be a big advantage over the VariDesk’s design.
+However, other products in this category don’t cost much more and for the small jump in price you get a much better-designed product.
+For instance, on just about every new riser product, the monitor height and keyboard height are separately controlled, which turns out to be a huge advantage over the VariDesk’s somewhat rudimentary design.
 The Plus and Pro Plus models do boast a height-adjustable keyboard platform, but the four inches of height-adjustability is small potatoes compared to other risers, especially without a solution for monitor ergonomics.
-Many companies, among them Kangaroo, Ergotron, HealthPostures, and Ergotech have long since adopted the dual ergonomics design; so, the VariDesk is no longer the only option on the market, and it’s far from the best.
+Many companies, among them Kangaroo, Ergotron, and Ergotech, have long since brought out dual monitor solutions; so, the VariDesk is no longer the only option on the market, and it’s far from the best.

 The VariDesk Sit-to-Stand Desktop Riser offers easy transitions between sitting and standing at your current non-height adjustable desk, featuring 11 different height settings.
-Made of attractive and solid materials.
 Stable on your desktop - even with substantial force pressing down on the keyboard area it will not tilt off the desk.

 Strictly limited to sitting and standing, no potential to use with a treadmill under your desk.
-11-stop adjustability is not as versatile as infinite adjustability on other models.
-Visible monitor shake and light liquid sloshing in cups when typing in the standing position.
-Have to be careful when transitioning to standing not to extend monitor and peripheral cables too far, pulling them off the VariDesk.
+Eleven-stop adjustability is not as versatile or quiet as continuous adjustability on other models.
+Visible monitor shake when typing in the standing position.
+Be careful when transitioning to standing not to extend monitor and peripheral cables too far, pulling them off the VariDesk.
+Bulky unit is hard to move, and replaces your desk surface.